 Out of the blue I received two phone calls advising that appointments needed to be re-scheduled for various reasons.

 What a relief.
-I’m sure I sounded way too happy on the phone when one caller told me she needed to cancel due to a migraine.
+I’m sure I sounded way too happy on the phone when one caller told me she needed to cancel as she had the flu.
 I felt so bad about that afterwards.
 Oops!

 I needed to cancel the day.
 Do nothing, plan nothing, just withdraw.